tlverse/tlverse-handbook/10-tmle3mediate.md

 :::
 <!-- TODO: explain this-->

-::: {.definition name = "Cross-world counterfactual independence"}
+::: {.definition name="Cross-world Counterfactual Independence"}
 For all $a \neq a'$, where $a, a' \in \mathcal{A}$, and $z \in \mathcal{Z}$,
 $Y(a', z)$ must be independent of $Z(a)$, given $W$.
 That is, the counterfactual outcome under the treatment contrast $a' \in \mathcal{A}$ and the counterfactual